 Druk White Lotus School, Leh, Ladakh, 1, India, +44 (0) 20 8468 1339, www.dwls.org

 Eight shipping containers were used to build this art school commissioned by the global architectural design firm LOT-EK.
-The school looks over Hakwoon Park pedestrian walkway and peeks over the drop to the riverbank below, marking it as a visual focal point and local gathering destination.
+The school looks over the Hakwoon Park pedestrian walkway and peeks over the drop to the riverbank below, marking it as a visual focal point and local gathering destination.
 Its bright yellow and black structure, lettering, and deck make it a standout landmark within the urban fabric of Anyang.

 Apap Open School, Anyang, South Korea